 Greater Portland Health screens patients for substance use disorder during their first visit and at annual visits to help recognize any unmet need or opportunities for further screening, counseling, and treatment.
-Some of services that can be provided with a referral from your primary care provider include:

 Greater Pathways is open to all patients of Greater Portland Health.
 In addition to your primary care team, experts dedicated to helping people recover from substance use disorder are available to you.

 Talk to your primary care provider or the substance use coordinator at Greater Portland Health for a referral to Greater Pathways.
 You will then meet with one of our licensed clinical social workers to help you determine the best pathway for you.
 If you determine that you would like to explore further or be referred into treatment, your clinical social worker will work with you and members of the team to create a unique plan that meets your needs.

 Are you seeking recovery or in recovery from alcohol or substance use?
 Are you trying to overcome mental health challenges or other life challenges?
 If so, you may access peer support services from Greater Portland Health.
 Our Certified Intentional Peer Support Specialists (CIPSS) are people in recovery who have become familiar with a variety of recovery resources in the Greater Portland area.
 You may access our CIPSS and our peer support services through one-on-one individual support, or in peer support groups.
 You may meet in one of our locations or out in the community.

 Tom is a person of 36 years continuous, long-term recovery.
 He suffered from heroin and alcohol addiction substance use disorders.
 As a Peer Support Coordinator/Recovery Coach, Tom uses his skills in motivational interviewing techniques to meet patients where they are in struggling with addiction disorders.
 He helps develop patients to center on their goals, leading to successful changes in daily living behaviors and better engagement in the recovery process.